European Union Training Mission in Mozambique

 EUTM-Moz (European Union Training Mission in Mozambique) is a European Union multinational military training mission headquartered in Maputo, Mozambique.

-10 EU members (Portugal, Greece, Italy, Finland, Romania, Spain, Belgium, Lithuania, Austria and Estonia) are engaged in this mission and have sent soldiers to the Republic of Mozambique.
+11 EU members (Portugal, Greece, Italy, Finland, Romania, Spain, Belgium, Lithuania, Austria, Luxembourg and Estonia) are engaged in this mission and have sent soldiers to the Republic of Mozambique.

 Mandates

 The decision to create EUTM-Moz was first adopted by the European Council at a meeting in July 2021 and it was requested by the Mozambican Government.
 The goal of the mission is to provide training and support to the Mozambican Armed Forces in order to protect civilian populations and restore security in the Cabo Delgado Province.
 The mission will end two years after full operational capacity is achieved.
 It has a budget of €15.16 million.
+In May 2024, the mission, now known as the European Union Military Assistance Mission (EUMAM) in Mozambique, was extended until June 2026.

 Objectives

 The mission will train 11 companies: 5 companies of Mozambican Navy marines in Katembe and 6 companies of Mozambican Army Special Forces in Chimoio with the goal of equipping the Mozambican Armed Forces with a capable Quick Reaction Force with around a total of 1,100 soldiers undergoing training during the entire mission.
 To do so, it will provide: